dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>tahuampa</b></td>
 <td>noun</td>
-<td>An area of inundated forest; these are low-lying areas that flood at the height of the wet season, at which time they become important areas for fishing, as fish are drawn to them to forage on plant matter to which they now have access.</td>
+<td>An area of inundated forest.
+These are low-lying areas that flood at the height of the wet season, at which time they become important areas for fishing, as fish are drawn to them to forage on plant matter to which they now have access.</td>
 </tr>

 <tr>